 Thank you for your question.
 When a plant gets infected by a virus it should be immediately removed from the rest of the crop to avoid further contamination.
-If all plants have fallen victim to a virus, a grower has two options.
-The first is to allow the plants to finish the cycle and hopefully salvage a harvest.
-The second is remove the entire crop and start over.
+If all plants have fallen victim to a virus, a grower has two options: 1. allow the plants to finish the cycle and hopefully salvage a harvest or 2. remove the entire crop and start over.
 With either choice, a decontamination of the room and equipment is absolutely necessary to avoid reoccurrence.

 The simplest and most effective way to sterilize a garden space is with a diluted bleach solution.
-The percentage of bleach in water should be about 10 per cent for this purpose.
-In other words, mix nine parts water to one-part bleach.
-This solution can be used to wipe down walls, planting containers and hydroponic systems.
-Scissors, trellis netting, and anything else that came in contact with the plants will need to be sterilized as well.
+The percentage of bleach in water should be about 10 percent for this purpose.
+In other words, mix nine parts water to one part bleach.
+This solution can be used to wipe down walls, planting containers, hydroponic systems, etc. Scissors, trellis netting, and anything else that came in contact with the plants will need to be sterilized as well.
 After wiping the equipment with the bleach solution, it is a good idea to rinse the equipment with pure water; especially any items that come in direct contact with the plant’s roots or medium (hydroponic systems, reservoirs, planting containers, etc.).

 Rinsing is important because bleach can leave a residue behind that can be harmful to plants.
 This is why many growers will choose to sterilize with hydrogen peroxide instead of bleach.
 Unlike bleach, hydrogen peroxide will not leave a residue behind, but instead becomes water after oxidization occurs.
 Higher concentrations of hydrogen peroxide (35 percent) should be diluted to a one-part peroxide, one part water solution.
 Whether you use bleach or hydrogen peroxide, make sure to wear proper safety equipment during the decontamination process.
 Rubber gloves, respirators, and eye protection are all crucial when using strong solvents.